BR Hills and K Gudi

 Beyond BR Hills

-After spending some time in the temple, we decided to start towards our next destination K Gudi at 12.30 PM.
-Kyathadevara Gudi is popularly known as K Gudi and is just 20 km from Biligiri Ranganathaswamy Temple.
-At the junction where we took the right for BR Temple, take the left road which leads to K Gudi.
-Jungle lodges offer a wilderness camp in K Gudi and apart from this, nothing, in particular, to see in K Gudi.
-But, we recommend you to take this extra 20 km pleasant drive if you ever visit B R Hills.
+Kyathadevara Gudi, popularly known as K Gudi, is located about 20 km from the Biligiri Ranganathaswamy Temple.
+At the junction where we took the right turn towards the temple, take the left road that leads to K Gudi.
+Jungle Lodges operates a wilderness camp in K Gudi, and apart from this, there is not much to see here.
+However, we highly recommend taking this additional 20 km drive if you are visiting BR Hills, as the journey itself is a wonderful experience.

 Enroute K Gudi